przemekoz/bh-app/README.md

 ## Installation
 Backend expects that MongoDb is available on localhost, port 27017.

-Copy files to {someDirectory}
+Copy files to `someDirectory`.

 1. Run backend part.
-Change diretory to: {someDirectory}/api and type:
+Change diretory to: `someDirectory/api` and type:
 ```console
 npm start
 ```

 2. Run frontend part.
-Change directory to: {someDirectory} and type:
+Change directory to: `someDirectory` and type:
 ```console
 npm start
 ```